-Based on travel trends for 2021 and beyond, travel is going to come back.
+Based on travel trends for 2021 and beyond, travel will come back.
 The trends predict that we’ll be focusing on slow travel, emphasizing wellness, establishing deeper connections and sustainability, to name a few.
 Our pent-up demand for travel has definitely left us thirsty to get out there.

 What is revenge travel?

 Revenge travel is a term coined by travel industry insiders.
 It is based on the concept of treating ourselves with trips and making up for the lost time during the lockdowns.
 Instead of short and fast getaways, people are planning their dream vacations, bucket list destinations, and out-of-the-box adventures they plan on taking sooner rather than later.

 As people have been stuck inside for over a year, trips were cancelled and many special occasions missed.
 Not seeing friends and family has made us miserable and lonely.
 The governments told people not to travel, and many countries shut their borders to outsiders.
 Air travel reduced drastically, and hotel bookings plummeted.

 That didn’t stop us from dreaming about travel.
 Forced lockdowns made us appreciate travel even more.
 And it’s not just the frequent travellers who feel this way.
 Many people who have put off travel or visiting certain destinations are moving up their plans and planning those trips.
 That is totally relatable.

 Missing travel?
 You might like How to recreate travel at home!

 Why is revenge travel such a big deal?